 “I have a saying, ‘See the future, create the future, be the future.’
 My dream is for MUIH to be the future.”

 Mr. Levin brought more than 25 years of business experience when he joined MUIH.
 He holds a Master of Business Administration and a bachelor’s degree in accounting from the University of Maryland and is a certified public accountant.
 He is also the author of Eight Shifts for Wellness: Practical Transformative Steps to Enhance Health, Wellness, and Well-Being, a book inspired by the teachings and philosophy of MUIH.

 Mr. Levin is on the Board of Trustees of the Community Foundation of Howard County and serves as its treasurer.
-He is also a volunteer coach for Leadership Howard County and is a member of the Howard County Estate Planning Council, serving on the membership committee.
-Mr. Levin and his family have been residents of Howard County for 30 years.
+He has served as a volunteer coach for Leadership Howard County and is a member of the Howard County Estate Planning Council.
+Mr. Levin and his family have been residents of Howard County for over 30 years.

 Christina Sax, Ph.D.

 Provost and Vice President, Academic and Student Affairs

 Christina Sax, Ph.D., has served as the Provost and Vice President for Academic and Student Affairs at Maryland University of Integrative Health since 2016.
 Dr. Sax serves as the chief academic officer and provides leadership for academic, instructional, and clinical education quality, strategy, and planning; the student experience, persistence, and retention; academic advising, student support service, and career services; research and scholarship; faculty affairs and development; registrar’s office and enrollment services; the Sherman Cohn Library; online course quality and development and instructional design services; professional and continuing education; and institutional and academic assessment and accreditation.